 [4] Mohammed Debakla proposed a method based on image clustering using Farthest Point First and fuzzy clustering.
 This technique is analyzed without having any previous knowledge about the clustering numbers.
 The segmentation is classified using the data by cerebrospinal fluid, white and grey matter.
+This method also overcomes the time consuming drawback from the existing methods.
 This method improves the clustering process by strengthening the Fuzzy Logic and FPF approach.